Barbara-Today/Study-codes/Untitled.md

-# fetures of 5 clients segments
+# Features of 5 clients segments

 ```R